Pathos0001/PKMods/README.md

 #### Current Functionality
 - Save textures
 - Load TexturePack
+- (Proof of concept) Share skins to a database, hosted on Firebase.
+Press the Browse button.

 #### In Progress
 - Save/Load textures on demand for the selected animal